rmoehn/jursey/README.md

     $ ./bin/transactor config/samples/free-transactor-template.properties &
     ```

-   I've only gotten the connection between Jursey and the transactor to work with
+   I've only gotten the connection between Jursey and the transactor to work
-   when the transactor is run on **Java 8**.
+   when the transactor runs on **Java 8**.
 If on your machine `java -version`
    prints something about version 11, you have to (temporarily) change your
    `JAVA_HOME`.
 On my Mac it looks like this: